nuxeo-sandbox/nuxeo-ldt-parser/README.md

 Retrieval is Super Fast also when Using S3.

-As explained above (_Retrieving a Record inside the LDT File_), the plugin, when parsing an ldt file, creates documents and store retrieval information in the `ldtrecord`.
+As explained above (_Retrieving a Record inside the LDT File_), the plugin, when parsing an ldt/cldt file, creates documents and stores retrieval information in the `ldtrecord`.
 This way, when a single record is requested, the plugin just gets the bytes without parsing the file.

 This works exactly the same if you store your binaries on S3 using [Nuxeop S3 Online Storage plugin](https://doc.nuxeo.com/nxdoc/amazon-s3-online-storage/), the plugin will directly read the `recordSize` bytes from the file on S3: No need to first download the file from S3 to local storage (typically an EBS column).
 This is extremely performant, because it makes no sense to download locally a 600MB file from S3 just to get 2KB from it.
 It would not scale : Imagine, 50 concurrent users asking their statement from 50. different big LDT files.